RichardKCook/Python/README.md

 Hi there!
 Thank you for checking out my respository.
-I'm just getting started with Python, but I'd like to become a software engineer one day.
+I'm just getting started with Python, but I'm learning more everyday.

 Keep your fingers crossed!